wp-plugins/fcchat/readme.txt

 Updated the url to the shared document plugin.

 = 3.6.1.0 =
 Added an option to remove the Online Panel from the ChatCenter.
 Removed the send buttons.

+= 3.6.1.1 =
+Corrected an issue with the language files pertaining to the last update.

 == Upgrade Notice ==